junewunder/gml-popl24/README.md

 All other dependencies will be installed locally by our build script.

-Suitable versions of these are pre-installed on the VM image.

 ### Install remaining dependencies and build artifact

 Run `make`.
 This creates a local opam switch, installs all dependencies, sets up your shell environment, and compiles the GMLμ checker. (**NOTE:** The compilation process might issue some warnings when compiling the GMLμ parser.
 You can safely ignore those.)
+The first time you run it, this process will take several minutes.

 After running this command, run `eval $(opam env --switch=. --set-switch)` to finish setting up the shell environment.